intresrl/cloud-tutorials/istio/README.md

 This project install three microservices:

 - orders
-- products
+- products: two versions but only one is used.
+The second version (beta) is not used by the orders service.
-- customers
+- customers (three versions all served by the same service, classic canary deployment)

 All services are exposes by an ingress gateway.
 Endpoints:

 - orders service:
     - /api/v1/orders/
-    - /api/v1/raw-orders/
+    - /api/v1/orders/raw
 - customers service:
     - /customers
     - /customer/:customer_id/surname